oerninator/Termsolver/README.md

 ## Contact

-For any questions or suggestions, please contact us at info@termsolver.com.
+For any questions or suggestions, please contact me at arneseufert@web.de.

 ---